a woman sitting at a table with a laptop and a book research religious cult programming

 Not everyone who experiences indoctrination will develop religious trauma, but it’s pretty rare to escape religious indoctrination without experiencing some degree of religious trauma as well.

-• Religious indoctrination is the overarching process of embedding a set of beliefs of specific ideology.
+• Religious indoctrination is the overarching process of embedding a set of beliefs without room for critical thought.

-• Religious programming is the set of techniques used to achieve indoctrination, influencing a person's mind and behavior to fit the group's ideology (e.g. thought stopping techniques).
+• Religious programming refers to the techniques used to reinforce indoctrination, influencing a person’s thinking, emotions, and behavior (e.g. thought-stopping strategies).

-• Religious trauma is the emotional and psychological harm that results from the use of religious programming techniques.
+• Religious trauma is the emotional and psychological response to the harm that results from these experiences, especially when fear, shame, or punishment are used to enforce compliance.

 Evidence of Programming in Religious Cults